 Currently, Maine is a state with a moderate level of homeschool regulation.
 Many states are less regulated (or even not regulated).
 Maine could easily move into the category of high regulation (as most states in the Northeast) if we are not extremely careful.
 The blessings of our precious homeschool freedoms here in Maine will gradually be lost over time if we give in little by little.

-Read Home School Legal Defense Association (HSLDA) messages to members below, and remember to stand firm when necessary!
-Please contact HOME if you have questions, concerns, or need to report a school district that is insisting on use of the DOE forms or has refused your lawful form or letter.
+Please contact HOME if you have questions, concerns, or need to report a school district that is insisting on the use of DOE forms or has refused your lawful form or letter.